MichaelArriaga/Portfolio/src/pages/blog/namespace-anything-in-rails/namespace-anything-in-rails.md

 ---
-slug: '/blog/namespace-anything'
+slug: "/blog/namespace-anything"
-path: '/blog/namespace-anything'
+path: "/blog/namespace-anything"
-date: '2020-12-02'
+date: "2020-12-02"
-title: 'Namespace::Anything'
+title: "Namespace::Anything"
+description: "Namespace::Anything"
-readtime: '5 min read'
+readtime: "5 min read"
+thumbnail: "./preview-card.png"
-tags: 'Rails'
+tags: "Rails"
 ---

 Ditch Ruby module syntact and use namespacing instead.
 Here we will use an existing mailer as an example, but you can namespace anything in our project: controller, models, helpers, you name it!